Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Experiments

-\subsection{Ablation study}
+\subsection{Ablation Study}

-In this subsection, we evaluate the contribution of each component in BiCross on Synthetic to Real scenario.
-In particular, BiCross contains CFKD in cross-modality phase and UGTS in cross-domain phase.
-UGTS contains an uncertainty guided depth selection (UGDS) method in teacher model and a global-level feature alignment (GLFA) method in student model.
-And we can divide CFKD into Coarse (CKD) and Fine Knowledge Distillation (FKD).
-We also carry out consistent ablation studies on Extreme Weather scenario in appendix.
+We evaluate the contribution of each component on the Synthetic to Real scenario.
+We divide CFKD into coarse (CKD) and fine (FKD) distillation, and SCTS into self-correcting pseudo-label (SCP) and alignment (SCA).

-\textbf{Effectiveness of each component} As shown in Tab.~\ref{tab:abl}, the first two rows demonstrate the $Pre_{src}$ and $Pre_{srcRGB}$ with pretrain on virtual source RGB.
-As we can see, RGB modality can enhance the ability of spike depth estimation in target domain.
-In modality phase, $Ex_{1}$ and $Ex_{2}$ verify the effectiveness of CKD and FKD method respectively, $Ex_{3}$ (CFKD) outperforms $Pre_{srcRGB}$ by 0.032 AbsRel.
-This means the cross-modality phase can improve the generalization ability of model on target spike.
-And in domain phase, without pretrain on source RGB, we evaluate UGDS and GLFA on $Ex_{4}$ and $Ex_{5}$ individually, which achieve promising results on target spike.
-Compared with $Pre_{src}$, $Ex_{6}$ decreases the AbsRel from 0.294 to 0.205, demonstrating the methods can further address the domain shift.
-From $Ex_{7}$ to $Ex_{10}$, based on CFKD, we progressively add UGDS and GLFA methods in BiCross training.
-Obviously, $Ex_{7}$ and $Ex_{9}$ achieve better performance than above all methods, and $Ex_{10}$ further improves the depth estimation accuracy, which verifies the effectiveness of BiCross.
+\textbf{Effectiveness of each component} As presented in Tab.~\ref{tab:abl}, the first row showcases the performance of the source RGB pre-trained model.
+In the cross-modality phase, $Ex_{1}$ verifies the effectiveness of CFKD, and $Ex_{2}$ further proves the effectiveness of the filtering mechanism in distillation, which outperforms RGB by 0.077 AbsRel.
+And the filtering mechanism gains an extra 0.026 AbsRel improvement.
+This means the cross-modality phase can provide more semantic information to the student model and improve the generalization ability of the model on the target spike.
+In the cross-domain phase, without cross-modality knowledge distillation, we directly evaluate SCTS on $Ex_{3}$ and $Ex_{4}$, which achieved promising results on the target spike.
+Compared with RGB, $Ex_{3}$ decreases the AbsRel from 0.294 to 0.261, and $Ex_{4}$ decreases the AbsRel to 0.205.
+The results demonstrate that SCTS can further address the domain shift, and the self-correcting scheme is crucial in pixel-wise cross-domain learning.
+From $Ex_{5}$ to $Ex_{8}$, based on CFKD, we progressively add SCTS and the uncertainty filter throughout the training. $Ex_{8}$ achieves the best depth estimation accuracy, which verifies the effectiveness of each component in BiCross.

-\textbf{Effectiveness of uncertainty guidance} We conduct more detailed experiments on UGTS to verify the effectiveness of uncertainty guided operation.
-In Tab.~\ref{tab:abl}, since unreliable and domain-specific pseudo labels are not eliminated, $Ex_{8}$ (only using mean-teacher mechanism) can only achieve partial improvement than $Ex_{3}$ (MonoCross).
-However, $Ex_{9}$ (UGTS) outperforms MonoCross and $Ex_{8}$ by 0.081 and 0.054 AbsRel respectively, which demonstrates that uncertainty guided depth selection (UGDS) can alleviate the domain shift in pixel-level.
+\textbf{Effectiveness of sub-component} In this part, we demonstrate the effectiveness of each sub-component in each phase.
+As shown in Tab.~\ref{tab:abl_cfkd}, $Ex_{9}$ and $Ex_{10}$ verify the effectiveness of the CKD and FKD module respectively.
+Their combination $Ex_{2}$, compared to each of the two modules separately, reduces the AbsRel to 0.217, which further demonstrates that they jointly facilitate in cross-modality learning phase.
+Furthermore, the sub-components of SCTS are shown in Tab.~\ref{tab:abl_scts}.
+The self-correcting pseudo-label ($Ex_{11}$) and alignment ($Ex_{12}$) can respectively improve the adaptability of the model, and the overall SCTS mechanism ($Ex_{8}$) can further reduce the AbsRel to 0.128 under unsupervised setting.

-\subsection{Qualitative analysis}
+\subsection{Qualitative Analysis}